plafer/plafer.github.io/_posts/2019-04-11-math-notation-from-programmer-perspective.md

 consensus as to whether operator overloading is a good thing or a bad thing in the programming language community.
 Some languages such as C++ allow operator overloading on user-defined types, which are by definition not known at language-design time.
-These languages are bound to run into the same problem as math.
+These languages are bound to run into the same problems as math.
 All in all, for math and programming languages alike, if you want the generality, you lose the clarity.